a-l-h/splunk-app-proper-alerts/doc/review.rst

    - If alert's ``owner`` is undefined, a dedicated text box lets you update it manually
    - The same applies for the ``service request`` reference

- .. note:: Whatever manual check updated, current Splunk admin becomes alert's ``reviewer``
+ .. note:: Whatever manual check updated, current Splunk admin becomes alert's ``reviewer``.